Samarthvg/Object-Detection/README.md

  + Leave off --gpu 0.6 if you are not using Tensorflow-gpu.

-### Process video instead of real-time detection.
+### Swap out real-time detection to process a video.

-  + Pass your file name as parameter instead of 0.
+  + Pass your file name as parameter instead of 0 in detection.py
 ```python
 capture = cv2.VideoCapture("video.mp4")
 ```